Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Introduction

 \subsection{An implicit coarse-level time stepper}

-A prerequisite before equation-free analysis can be performed is the problem of finding the restriction and lifting operators $\restrict$ and $\lift$.
-Figure~\ref{fig:sketch-eqfree} suggests the relation $\Phi(t;\cdot) = \restrict \circ \text{evolve} \circ \lift$, which is not justified in general.
+Before equation-free analysis can be performed, one must find the restriction and lifting operators $\restrict$ and $\lift$.
+Figure~\ref{fig:sketch-eqfree} suggests the relation $\Phi(t;\cdot) = \restrict \circ \text{evolve} \circ \lift$.
+However, this will not approximate the true macroscopic flow in general.
+Why?
 Let us assume that the microscopic system is slow-fast and the macroscopic system corresponds to the slow flow on the slow manifold in the coordinate $x$.
-Then it is clear that an arbitrary choice of $\lift$ and $\restrict$ does not lead to a coarse time-stepper $\Phi$ which approximates the slow flow in any way, even in the limit of infinite time-scale separation ($\epsilon\to0$).
+Then an arbitrary choice of $\lift$ and $\restrict$ does not lead to a coarse time-stepper $\Phi$ which approximates the slow flow in any way, even in the limit of infinite time scale separation ($\epsilon\to0$).
 The source of the error is an initialization of the microscopic system away from the slow manifold.
 One relies on the separation of time scales in a so-called healing step to reduce this error.
-However, in most reviews this healing is applied inconsistently \cite{kevrekidisgear2003,KevrekidisSamaey2009,Kevrekidis2010} (that is, healing would not lead to $\Phi$ converging to the true slow flow in the limit of infinite time-scale separation, even in the ideal case of a slow-fast system).
+However, in most reviews this healing is applied inconsistently \cite{kevrekidisgear2003,KevrekidisSamaey2009,Kevrekidis2010}.
+That is, healing would not lead to $\Phi$ converging to the true slow flow in the limit of infinite time scale separation, even in the ideal case of a slow-fast system.
 A consistent way to perform healing are so-called \emph{constrained-runs} corrections after lifting, developed in \cite{Gear2005,Zagaris2009,Zagaris2012}.
 These papers developed schemes of increasing complexity to compensate for this error source.